What makes something special?

 Above the roof is a small vessel with stopper.
 That allows for another object, small and hidden, to be involved.
 For those who know, it would interact with the meaning of the visible special object.
 For example, the visible object could be shell from a favorite beach, and the vessel holding some ash from a particular campfire that was had there.
 The shelf could show a bead from a necklace and the hidden vessel contain a cloth infused with perfume.
 One might also contrast a visible piece of candy with a small piece of dog poo tucked away in the vessel.

 Other features include a hole below the shelf/base to hold items below the reliquary.
 Giving another option for a label or imagery, perhaps a decoration such as a tassel.
-There is also a hole in the base to hold an optional armature to better display some objects.

 This wall reliquary is meant to hold other people’s special objects.
 Others are to furnish an object, label and perhaps something hidden.
 And those things can change over the course of time.
 That makes it a bit of a challenge when displaying it in a gallery.
 How do I show the reliquary has a special meaning?
 Do I include an example object and label that people may think is permanent?
 A short description may help alongside the piece may provide meaning.